-Question 1: What are the different types of anaesthesia?
+Question 1: What are the three types of anesthesia?

-• Local – involves the administration of local anaesthetic to a small area being operated on.
+• Local – involves the administration of local anesthetic to a small area being operated on.
 Via injection, topical or spray.

 • Regional – provides analgesia over a specific body area, like the legs or an arm.
 This includes epidural, spinal or nerve infiltrations.